 2. Breakout spaces

 This is any informal space open to everyone, including visitors and partners.
 This area is separate from the usual working area.
 Designed for quick chats and spontaneous meetings, it’s also usually an area for employees to relax, socialize or eat lunch.
-Why not read “from meeting rooms to collaboration spaces” for some further info.

 3. Co-working space